 - The Art of Poetry - My daughter, reluctantly, took a co-op class this year for The Art of Poetry.
 She ended up being a top student in the class, looked forward to it everyweek and was always so excited when she had to write an original poem.

 - Compass Classroom - This site has so much for your teens - logic, philosophy, history, film, Latin and more - We really enjoy their products

-- Build Your Bundle - A very wide variety of options to choose from for all ages.
+- Homeschool Resources Bundle Sale - A very wide variety of options to choose from for all ages.
 This is your opportunity to get creative and explore without breaking the bank - limited time only!